eset/grpc-rest-proxy/README.md

 ```

 ### Error handling
-On error proxy returns HTTP status code and JSON response body.
-JSON is defined using Google's RPC status message.
+On error, the proxy returns an HTTP status code and JSON response body.
+JSON is defined using our [Error protobuf message](https://github.com/googleapis/googleapis/blob/master/google/rpc/status.proto).
 It contains code, message and details.

-Backend endpoint can define its own protobufs containing details of error and return it in standard grpc status.
-Proxy then takes this status and serializes it to JSON response.
+The backend endpoint can define its own protobuf messages containing details of the error and return it in standard grpc status.
+The proxy takes these messsages and serializes them into JSON response.

 ```json
 {